Xilinx/VMC_Help/AIE/FIR_Symmetric/README.md

 Describes the number of samples used as an input to the filter function.
 Because this is a single rate filter, the number of samples in the output window will match the size of the input window.

 #### Scale output down by 2^
 Sets the power of 2 shift down applied to the accumulator of FIR before output.
-It must be in range 0 to 61.
+It must be in the range of 0 to 61.

 #### Rounding mode
 Set the selection of rounding to be applied during the shift down stage of processing.